 It is really two hiking trail loops, an east and a west loop, connected by a bridge over Sweetwater Branch Creek to form a sort of figure eight for your hike.
-It has two entrances, a west entrance off the street where there is parking, and an east entrance accessible by parking at Gainesville Bike Trailhead Parking (Google Map below) near Boulware Springs State Park and walking north up the Gainesville-Hawthorne State Trail a couple tenths of a mile.
-Taken together, the trails will lead you about 3.5 miles.
+It has two entrances, a west entrance off the street where there is parking, and an east entrance accessible by parking at Gainesville Bike Trailhead Parking (Google Map below) near Boulware Springs State Park and turning right (southeast) up the Gainesville-Hawthorne State Trail a couple tenths of a mile.
+Taken together, the trails will lead you about 4 miles.

 What Are the Trails Like Hiking Sweetwater Preserve?

 The trails are relatively hilly for the region but common to Gainesville, with a good number of sub-trails.
 A map

 Sweetwater Branch (Creek)